dallaskle/deface-with-selective-face-blurring/README.md

 1. **Setup Directory Structure**:
    - Create a folder for each video
    - Include the video file (default name: `video.mp4`)
-   - Add a `target_person` folder with reference images of the person to preserve
+   - Add a `target_person` folder with reference images of the person to preserve (for reference images it is recommended to include full body images of the target person in the video from different angles as the detection uses max similarity with target images for ReID)

 2. **Run the Script**: